1950 Chicago streetcar crash: Crash

-The collision occurred at the intersection of 63rd and State Streets at around 6:30pm on May 25, 1950.
+The collision occurred at the intersection of 63rd and State Streets at around 6:30 p.m. on May 25, 1950.
 The streetcar was headed south on State Street but suddenly switched eastbound to avoid a flooded underpass.
 "Apparently, the motorman of the streetcar was not paying attention, and went through that switch at total velocity, and hit the side of that truck with dire consequences," said Craig Cleve, author of the book The Green Hornet Streetcar Disaster.
 The gasoline truck jackknifed after the collision and blocked State Street 200 feet north of 63rd Street.
 The motorman of the streetcar, Paul Manning, died at his post.
 The driver of the truck, Mel Wilson, died in the cab of the truck while the conductor of the streetcar, William C. Liddell, survived.

 Fourteen-year-old Beverley Clark was alone as a passenger on the tram at the time of the collision and managed to open the center door using the emergency handle, saving several people from the inferno.
 The passengers swelled to the rear doors (which opened inward).
 The conductor William Liddell managed to temporarily open the rear doors.
 Arleen Franzen escaped through a small side window but others got trapped in this small gap.